The Routine

 by Rhonda, July 14, 2024

 Isn't interesting how the devil comes into our lives at the most opportune times?
-He loves trying to numb our broken hearts with anything other than God.
-Even though the devil tried to hide it, the real question that was sitting in front of me was whether I still stood for Christ when my life fell apart.
+He loves to numb our broken hearts with anything other than God.
+Even though the devil tried to hide it, the real question sitting in front of me was whether I still stood for Christ when my life fell apart.
 Did I want a life with or without God?

 I know that type of desperation, and here's what I learned:

 Make God the center of your life.
-I was in such a place of desperation that I simply told myself God has to be at the center of everything, because anything else was too painful.
+I was in such a place of desperation that I told myself God had to be at the center of everything, because anything else was too painful.
 God had to come first and everything else needed to be second.
 I needed Him to lead the way, because I didn't trust myself to be in the driver's seat of my own life anymore.

-There's a good section in Deuteronomy that talks about making God's truths the center of our lives:
+There's a good section in Deuteronomy that talks about making God's truths (scriptures) the center of our lives:

 Deuteronomy 6:7-9 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 8 Tie them as symbols on your hands and bind them on your foreheads.
 9 Write them on the doorframes of your houses and on your gates.

 We will always choose to make something the center of our lives.
 When we don't choose to make God the center, we will inevitably choose something much worse.
-We may choose anger, alcohol, bitterness, or many other destructive tendencies.
+Instead, work to integrate God into all situations and circumstances, make Him the center, and watch your life change.

 SHARE 0 comments